-Criminal proceedings were launched against police officers S.Š. (who twisted Despotović's arm and threw him to the ground) and Dejan Knežević for the crimes Ill-treatment in the Performance of Duty under Art.
-48 CC and Light Bodily Injury under Art.
-37, para 2 in connection with para 1 CC.
-The defendants were found guilty in the decision of the Basic Court in Podgorica K.br.
-2000/4363 of 19 February 2001 of the said criminal offenses and sentenced to 4 months imprisonment suspended for one year.
-The sentence was upheld by Podgorica High Court, 284 when the judgment became final.
+pended for one year.
+The sentence was upheld by Podgorica High Court, 286 when the judgment became final.
 However, the then Federal Court of the Federal Republic of Yugoslavia in Belgrade, acting on the request for the protection of legality of the Federal State Prosecutor, abolished the said decision in its judgment Kzs.br.
-23/2002 of 18 September 2002 and returned the case to the first instance court for retrial, although at the time of making that judgment, 18 September 2002, the criminal case had already reached an absolute time-bar of criminal prosecution, 285 so the Basic Court in Podgorica issued decision K.br.
+23/2002 of 18 September 2002 and returned the case to the first instance court for retrial, although at the time of making that judgment, 18 September 2002, the criminal case had already reached an absolute time-bar of criminal prosecution, so the Basic Court in Podgorica issued decision K.br.
 1755/03 of 6 May 2003 dismissing the charges due to the absolute time-bar of criminal prosecution, which became final on 26 May 2003.